Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Climate and weather

 Mount Cook National Park has a tropical climate.
-Summer can be very hot and humid with maximum temperatures reaching over 35 °C. During the wet season, from December to April, there are heavy, frequent downpours.
+Summer can be very hot and humid with maximum temperatures reaching over 35°C. During the wet season, from December to April, there are heavy, frequent downpours.
 During the cooler, drier months from May to September when south-easterly winds normally blow, the weather is pleasantly warm, with reduced humidity.
-For more information see the tourism information links below.
+For more information see the tourism information links.

 Fuel and supplies

 Fuel and supplies are available at Cooktown.
-For more information see the tourism information links below.
+For more information see the tourism information links.

 - There are currently no park alerts for this park.